d3aths/web701-project/info-analysis-report.md

 ## Visual Design

 I have put together a quick simple wireframes for the website.
 These were made before writing this report, which has expanded on my views for what I want from the site.
 So while I may incorporate some of the wireframe elements in the final design, this is very likely to change as the site is developed.
+I'm not sure why, but on Windows where I made these files as Adobe XD artboards, the background colour was a darkish grey, and appeared so when I took these screenshots, but in Linux where I'm now working from, the pictures have a blue background??

 #### Homepage